crowdbotics/modules/modules/django-articles/django_articles/articles/README.md

   in your Crowdbotics app in order to get it working properly.

 ## Scope Features
+The following are the key features in scope for this module.
 1. Ability to request article information in accordance with the model configuration at the backend
 - Image
 - Textfield